 …is walking into a room and assume that everyone already likes you.

 So when you’re feeling stress from any situation immediately reframe it: your body is getting ready to do something courageous, it’s not feeling stress.
-A great example of cognitive reframing, researchers found that you will do better when you appraise a stressful situation as a challenge and not a threat.
+A great example of cognitive reframing, researchers found that you will do better when you use psychological life hacks and appraise a stressful situation as a challenge and not a threat.